 8-week courses – a course that runs half of a semester

-3-week course – typically runs in January or August before Spring and Fall semesters begin.
+3-week course – a course that typically runs in January or August before Spring and Fall semesters begin.
 We call these “mini-mester” courses.

 NOTE: Be sure to check the course's